What are the sources of payments law in your jurisdiction?

 The CDR provides a secure and trusted method for ‘accredited data recipients’ to access consumers’ (both individual and business consumers) banking data.
 Having access to banking data can provide greater insights into a customer’s financial situation and allow financial service providers to provide their services more efficiently.

 The CDR’s impact on financial service providers is likely to increase over time with the roll out of the CDR economy wide.
 In particular, the Federal Government has announced that the CDR regime will be extended to “Open Finance”.
 That is, non-bank lending, insurance, superannuation and payments data.
 The rules for Open Finance have not been determined as the Government has only just completed its sectoral assessment for the sector.
-At a high level, these CDR obligations will require designated data holders to share data with accredited data recipients and may require data holders to allow Accredited Action Initiators to transact on behalf of their customers.
+As set out in question 4, these CDR obligations will require designated data holders to share data with accredited data recipients and may require data holders to allow Accredited Action Initiators to transact on behalf of their customers.

 The expansion of the CDR is also likely to have tangential and unexpected impacts on the provision of financial services.
 For example, during the introduction of the CDR to the banking sector, it was the view of the fintech community that a ban on screen scraping would cripple the fintech industry.
-But there has been growing discussion and consideration about whether screen scraping should be banned once the CDR becomes a viable alternative method of gathering data in different sectors.
+The Government released a Discussion Paper on 30 August 2023 which amongst other things, sought views on the comparability of data accessed through screen scraping with the CDR.
+The consultation closed on 25 October 2023 and insights discovered by the process are yet to be released.

 What are regulators in your jurisdiction doing to encourage innovation in the financial sector?
 Are there any initiatives such as sandboxes, or special regulatory conditions for fintechs?